gAmadorH/microsoft-azure-predictive-maintenance/README.md

 - `nb` folder: Start with the notebooks to understand the data and model development process.
 - `infra` folder: Review the Terraform scripts to see how the AWS infrastructure is set up.
+  - EKS cluster
+  - RDS instance for PostgreSQL
+  - S3 bucket for MLflow artifacts
+  - ECR repository for Docker images
+  - Secrets Manager for sensitive information
-- `kubernetes` folder: Explore the Kubernetes setup.
+- `kubernetes` folder: Explore the Kubernetes setup and preparation for deploying the services.
-- `kubernetes/mlflow` folder: Focus on the MLflow deployment specifics to have a working tracking server.
+- `kubernetes/mlflow` folder: Focus on the MLflow deployment specifics to have a working tracking server and the model registry.
-- `api-model` folder Check out the FastAPI application code for model serving and pull our trained model and test it locally using Docker Compose and Kubernetes locally
+- `api-model` folder: Check out the FastAPI application code for model serving and pull our trained model and test it locally using Docker Compose and Kubernetes locally
 - `kubernetes/api-model` folder: Finally, look at the Kubernetes manifests for deploying the FastAPI service.